lennymalard/melpy-project/README.md

 ### Model Creation

-We’re tackling a multi-class classification problem using tabular data, which requires:
+We’re tackling a multi-class classification problem using tabular data, which requires :
 *	[Fully Connected Layers](https://en.wikipedia.org/wiki/Multilayer_perceptron) (Dense) for feature extraction.
 *	[Softmax](https://en.wikipedia.org/wiki/Softmax_function) [Activation](https://fr.wikipedia.org/wiki/Fonction_d%27activation) to convert outputs into probabilities.
 *	[Categorical Cross-Entropy](https://en.wikipedia.org/wiki/Cross-entropy) as the cost function for optimization.

-Now, let’s build the model using Melpy’s Sequential class:
+Now, let’s build the model using Melpy’s Sequential class :

 <em>Sequential models are neural networks where layers are stacked in a linear order.
 Data flows through them one by one in sequence.</em>